 Driving smoothly is a combination of proper braking, steering and throttle usage.
 The perfect example of a smooth driver was Jenson Button, who was able to drive fast while making his tires last as long as possible.
 That’s effectively the goal as an F1 driver.

 How Long F1 Tires Last vs Road Car Tires

 The first and most obvious difference between F1 tires and normal road tires is that Formula 1 cars use slick tires whereas road cars use treaded tires.
 Slick tires provide more grip because there is more rubber touching the road.
 Road cars need treaded tires to disperse water and avoid aquaplaning.

-Another key difference is that Formula 1 tires are much larger than road car tires.
+Another key difference is that Formula 1 tires are much larger (and specifically wider) than road car tires.
 This once again increases the surface area of rubber that touches the tarmac, which provides the cars with much more grip.
 Formula 1 cars travel at much faster speeds than road cars, especially when cornering, so the extra grip is essential.

 Road car tires can last up to 50,000 miles, whereas most Formula 1 tires will only last a maximum of 120 miles.
 The full race distance that Formula 1 cars complete is 190 miles.
 However, this does not mean that Formula 1 tires are badly designed.